 4.12 Control Area Notification

 At least six months before Trial Operation of each Unit, the Customer shall notify FPL in writing of the initial Control Area in which that Unit will be located.
-The Customer may change its Control Area designation with six months prior written notice to FPL.
+The Customer may change its Control Area designation with six months prior written notice to FPL [should this be 3 months or less?].
 If the Customer elects to have a Unit located in a Control Area other than the Control Area in which the FPL is located or to change to a Control Area other than the Control Are in which FPL is located, necessary agreements, if any, and appropriate measures under such agreements, shall be executed and implemented prior to the placement of a Unit in the other Control Area.
 The Parties will diligently cooperate with one another to enable such agreements to be executed and implemented on a schedule necessary to meet the Operations Date specified in Appendix I.

 4.13 Start-Up and Synchronization